Kelderic/featured-icon/README.md

 Manual:

 1. Upload the `featured-icon` folder to the `/wp-content/plugins/` directory
-2. Go to the 'Plugins' menu in WordPress, find 'Featured Galleries' in the list, and select 'Activate'.
+2. Go to the 'Plugins' menu in WordPress, find 'Featured Icon' in the list, and select 'Activate'.

 Through the WP Repository: